 Although a highly unlikely scenario, in the event of a discharge of host plant material from site the Site Supervisor or Operations Manager will contact the Department of Primary Industries (1800 084 881), NSW EPA (131 555) to notify and seek any advice as required.
-As this would constitute an environmental incident, the Department of Planning and Environment would also be notified as per condition C10 of SSD-9418.
+As this would constitute an environmental incident, the Planning Secretary would also be notified as per condition C10 of SSD-9418.